SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * This gives us one more message "This website is only for people from Sweden", so we add a header for X-Forwarded-For, which shows the originating IP address.
 We will have to add an IP address from Sweden as the value, and it could be found on the web.

 * The error message this time is "You're in Sweden but you don't speak Swedish?", indicating that we will have to edit the header for language, that is, the Accept-Language header should be used with the value "sv-SE".
 This gives us the flag.

+## Cookies

+* We are given the link to a website and told to figure out the best cookie.

+* The website contains a form where we can submit cookie names.

+* As this does not give us much idea about it, we can use ```curl``` to get some clues.

+* Running the command ```curl -c - mercury.picoctf.net:29649``` gives us the cookies of the website, it does not contain anything however.

+* Back in the website, we have 'snickerdoodle' written in the entry field, so we enter that and submit.

+* On submitting, the cookies value in the Inspect tab turns from -1 to 0.

+* We can fiddle with the value by incrementing it by 1.

+* Finally, when the cookie value is 18, you will get the flag.

+## Magikarp Ground Mission

+* Given, an instance for which we have to login using SSH.

+* Once we log into it using given creds, we have to do ```ls```.

+* The three parts of the flags are in the file system only, we just have to follow along the clues with the help of commands such as ```cd``` to move through directories and ```cat``` to print the files.

+## Where are the robots

+* We have been given the link and told to find the robots.

+* By instinct, we will go to /robots.txt.

+* It contains a disallow rule for a particular link.

+* When we visit that link, we get the flag.